alangegit/ui-engineer-visma/README.md

 - Develop robust layout components with spacing patterns (grid gap controlled)
 - Split components into more meaningful folder structures (depending on responsibility)
 - Use semantic tokens (e.g., text-foreground, bg-surface, spacing-lg, etc.) to ensure consistent theming
-- Write more focused, descriptive commit messages to make the Git history more understandable
+- Write more focussed, descriptive commit messages to make the Git history more readable